 Back in the day, the ghostwriting and developmental editing of nonfiction books was a different universe than it is today.
 Technology brought the Internet, ebooks, blogs, websites, and the democratization of information (more or less).

-For several decades, I wrote and edited nonfiction books–the kind that involved large advances and first came out in hard cover (after over a year from the date of submission) and were accompanied by a several-month campaign to get them a coveted spot on a bestseller list.
+I started my career by writing and editing nonfiction books–the kind that involved large advances and first came out in hardcover a year after the date of submission to the publisher.

-Though I’m sure that scenario is still a reality for some writers (particularly those who are franchises), both authors and audiences simply no longer want to wait that long for their next book to hit the market.
+Though I’m sure that scenario is still a reality for some writers, both authors and audiences simply no longer want to wait that long for their next book to hit the market.
 And some parts of the audience don’t even want to buy physical books anymore.

 Feel free to contact me at email@example.com and put writing in the subject line.